 When you ask Kurovski how she balances work and life, she’ll tell you about the time that she was presenting at Iowa State University to a room full of business students.
 Someone asked her how she balances life.

-She called the only man in the room up and asked him how he deals with work-life balance.
+She called up the only man in the room and asked him how he deals with work-life balance.
 He said, “I have never been asked that question before in my life.”
-And she respond with, “That’s because it is a bullsh*t question for women.”
+And she responded with, “That’s because it is a bullsh*t question for women.”

 She thinks women need to refuse to answer that question because male or female, everyone is in the same situation.

-This question isn’t the only challenge she faces being a female in local government.
+This question isn’t the only challenge she faces being a woman in local government.

 “You have to decide very quickly if you are going to just let [things] slide or if you are going to stand up for yourself,” Kurvoski says.

 When she was first elected, a mayor from a neighboring town asked her if she had her driver’s license.
-But she responded by saying, “I do, and I have my conceal and carry permit.”
+She responded: “I do.
+And I have my conceal and carry permit.”